ploe/hashish/README.md

 ```

-In then gets called as below:
+It then gets used in `main` as below:

 ```c
 	SmartrefNew(map, "smartref", ";)");